TUD-IMB/fosanalysis/doc/GettingStarted.md

 plt.show()
 ```

-For the full script, see \ref examples.gettingstarted.
+For the full script, see `examples.gettingstarted`.